-Concentration in Homeland Security
+Criminal Justice with a Concentration in Homeland Security (BA)

-The Homeland Security concentration prepares students for work in areas involving the protection of our nation's borders and recovery from emergencies.
-Graduates are qualified to work in such areas as border security and intelligence; terrorism prevention and analysis; and emergency and disaster planning.
+Students have the option to earn the Criminal Justice Degree with a Homeland Security concentration.
+The Homeland Security concentration advances the student's knowledge in areas involving the protection of our nation's borders and recovery from emergencies; border security and intelligence; terrorism prevention and analysis; and emergency and disaster planning.